thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-02-beautiful-abilene.md

 </figure>

 Even if my analysis is off by 10x, architectural beautification is absurdly cheap when GPU capital expenditure is at this scale.
-I beleive it does reinforce a sense of blindness and meagreness in Silicon Valley.
-In San Francisco one is surrounded by so much beauty—the Painted Lady's, the Palace of Fine Arts, of course the bridge.
+I believe it does reinforce a sense of blindness and meagreness in Silicon Valley.
+In San Francisco one is surrounded by so much beauty—the Painted Ladies, the Palace of Fine Arts, of course the bridge.
 But tech made none of that.
 They adore the bridge, as they should, but it is a bridge they did not build.

 It is plausible that this industry of immense wealth, one that can make a 22 year old in college sweatpants a billionaire, may fail to leave a legacy of public works.
 In my city, I walk with millions of others by the good works of a grocer (Woolworth), an automaker (Chrysler), and a steel magnate (Frick).
 In Brooklyn a sugar refinery is proudly restored next to a park named for it.
 Just five years ago a New York billionaire put in $200M for a [little park](https://en.wikipedia.org/wiki/Little_Island_at_Pier_55).